Impact of coherent wiggler radiation impedance in Tau-Charm factories: Discussion and Summary

 The threshold current for longitudinal single-bunch instability in electron storage rings fundamentally scales with the parameter combination $\gamma\alpha_p\sigma_p^2\sigma_z$.
 In modern accelerator designs, particularly for light sources and circular colliders, this parameter tends to decrease significantly due to the push for ultra-low emittances to meet demanding experimental requirements.
 As a result, maintaining beam stability becomes increasingly challenging, and high-frequency impedance sources such as CSR and CWR emerge as critical considerations.

-In this study, motivated by the design efforts for the STCF project, we investigated the theoretical aspects of CSR and CWR impedances.
-We demonstrated that the CSR impedance can be effectively expressed in terms of an equivalent effective impedance, providing a convenient formulation for practical use.
+In this study, motivated by the design efforts for the STCF project, we investigated the theoretical aspects of the CSR and CWR impedances.
+We showed that the CSR impedance can be compactly expressed as an equivalent effective impedance of Eq.~\eqref{eq:Zeff-CSR}, providing a convenient formulation for practical use.
 For CWR, we developed several impedance models based on the analytical framework of~\cite{stupakov2016analytical}, with clearly defined applicability conditions to guide their usage.

 We also revisited and extended the scaling laws for CWR-driven microwave instability, originally discussed in~\cite{wu2003impact}, to include the effects of damping wigglers and other lattice features specific to collider rings.
 The resulting expressions explicitly incorporate both wiggler and ring parameters, offering valuable insight for the optimization of storage ring designs.